An opportunity to arrange and play folk tunes and songs at a steady 'intermediate' pace with a group of enthusiasts and many different instruments.

 What will we cover?

-How to interpret and arrange the songs/tunes as a group.
+How to interpret and arrange the tunes as a group

 What will we accomplish?
 By the end of this course you will be able to…

-Play up to 10 pieces in a small (max 18) ensemble with arrangements that we’ve worked on over the weekend.
+Play up to 10 pieces in a small (max 18) ensemble with arrangements that we've worked on over the course of the day.
+You can then take the pieces to your own groups at home, or simply play them as solos/duets.

 What level is the course and do I need any particular skills?

-The course is aimed at intermediate level players, not absolute beginners.
-If you are ‘lower intermediate’, we’ll ensure that you have an appropriate part to play.
-Although reading music is a bonus, it is not 100% necessary – most of the tunes are simple and can be learned by ear (especially since a recording of them will be sent out in advance to participants).
+The courses is aimed at intermediate level players, not absolute beginners.
+Provided you are able to play your instrument as an 'improver', we'll ensure that you have an appropriate part to play.
+Although reading music is a bonus, it is not 100% necessary - most of the tunes are simple and can be learned by ear (especially since a recording of them will be sent out in advance to participants).
 For those playing strumming instruments (ukulele, guitar, etc) chords are provided for all the tunes.

 Standard: Improver, Confident